Sigma Delta Pi: Organization

-The Society has a National President, an Executive Director, five Regional Vice Presidents and a Board of Student Advisers.
-The Executive Director and the Executive Committee Member-at-Large are appointed, the National President and Vice Presidents are nominated and elected by the active chapters, and the members of the Board of Student Advisers apply for Board membership and are selected by current Board Members and the Executive Committee.
-The Society is governed by an Executive Council consisting of the seven aforementioned officials, the Immediate Past President, the Presidents Emeriti and the Executive Committee Member-at-Large.
+The Society has a national president, an executive director, five regional vice presidents, and a board of student advisers.
+The executive director and the executive committee member-at-large are appointed, the national president and vice presidents are nominated and elected by the active chapters, and the members of the board of student advisers apply for board membership and are selected by current board members and the executive committee.
+The society is governed by an executive council consisting of the seven aforementioned officials, the immediate past president, the president emeriti, and the executive committee member-at-large.

 Each active chapter is required to have a faculty sponsor who is also a member of Sigma Delta Pi and is responsible for overseeing the activities of the chapter.
 Also, each chapter is encouraged to elect student officers to assist with the direction of the chapter.